Pensions in Norway: Public Service Pension Fund (Statens pensjonskasse)

-Army

 The New Pension Reform

 The Norwegian pension reform was initially announced in 2001 when the government appointed a special pensions commission.
 The commission which was led by Sigbjørn Johnsen consisted of both politicians and independent experts.
 The Parliament of Norway adopted the new regulations in the spring of 2009.
 The reform is scheduled for completion and would be fully implemented in 2025.
 The new regulations of the new "Flexible Retirement Act" (Ny fleksibel alderspensjon) have been implemented gradually since 2010.

 The reason for introducing new regulations in the retirement plans schemes was to be able to maintain a sustainable pension system which would be capable of handling an increase in the number of retired Norwegians/higher life expectancy, while at the same time fewer children are born.
 The pension reform is therefore intended to encourage more people to stay for a longer period in the workforce after retirement age.

 As forecasted by the United Nations (UN), the Norwegian population over 65 years of age will reach a share of 25% of the country's population by 2060, contrasting a 16% figure in 2015.
 In adherence to this assumption and if there had not been an effective reform to the National Insurance Scheme in Norway, government expenditure for old age pensions would have amounted to 13% of GDP by 2060, which is more than double what was spent in 2013 (6% of GDP).

 Norway's pension reform has enjoyed widespread public support as its objective to improve the sustainability of the pensions system in the long-run has derived in strong labor supply incentives to get citizens to work more and for a longer period while keeping essential features of the re-distributive nature of the old scheme intact.
 The reform is to be implemented gradually, but some key features were already put into practice in 2011, including: life expectancy adjustment of pensions, flexible retirement from age 62 according to actuarial principles, and new rules for pension indexation.

 The new system incorporates some of the old system's characteristics, such as: